Active Shooter / Sudden Violence Situations

-An active shooter situation is a person or persons actively engaged in killing or seeking to kill people in a populated area; in most cases armed suspects use firearm(s) and there is no pattern or method to their selection of victims.
-These situations are dynamic and evolve rapidly.
+An Active Shooter/Sudden Violence situation is defined as a person or persons who are actively engaged in or seeking to kill or injure people.
+Suspects may use firearms, knives, vehicles, or other means to kill or injure others.
+They may randomly choose their victims and these situations are dynamic and evolve rapidly.
 You must be prepared to react quickly to save your life.

-If there is an accessible escape path, attempt to quickly evacuate the premises.
+If there is an accessible escape path, attempt to quickly evacuate the area.

-- Do not carry anything while fleeing.
-Move quickly, keep your hands visible, and follow the instructions of any police officers you may encounter.
-Do not stop to ask responding officers for help or direction, just evacuate in the direction from which officers were coming, unless they direct you otherwise.
+- Move quickly, keep your hands visible, and follow the instructions of any police officers you encounter.
+Evacuate in the direction from which officers were coming, unless they direct you otherwise.

-- Do not attempt to remove injured people.
-Instead, leave wounded victims where they are and notify authorities of their location as soon as you are in a place of safety.
+- Do not attempt to remove seriously injured people.
+Notify authorities of their location as soon as you are in a place of safety.

-- Evacuate to a safe area away from the danger and take protective cover until emergency responders arrive.
+- Evacuate to a safe area far away from the danger and take protective cover until emergency responders arrive to assist you.

-If evacuation is not possible or is inadvisable, find a place to hide where the active shooter is less likely to find you.
+If escape is not possible or not advisable due to the circumstances, find a place to hide where the suspect is less likely to find you.

-- Close and lock or barricade the windows and doors.
-Turn off all the lights and get everyone down on the floor or in a location that ensures no one is visible from outside the room.
+- Close and lock or barricade the entryways.
+Close the blinds.
+Turn off all the lights.
 Silence cell phones and any other source of noise.

-- Have one person in the room quietly call Campus Police at 694-5111 to provide information.
-If you cannot speak, leave the line open and allow the dispatcher to listen.
+- Designate one person in the room to quietly call Campus Police Dispatch at 694-5111 to provide information to the police.
+Information to provide includes:

 - Your name and location

-- Location and number of the suspect(s), if known
+- Last known location of the suspect(s), if known

-- Physical description and/or identification of suspect(s), if known
+- Physical description and/or identity of suspects(s), if known

 - Number and type of weapons involved